8-time Wimbledon champ Federer loses quarterfinal to Hurkacz

 The eight-time Wimbledon champion lost 6-3, 7-6 (4), 6-0 to 14th-seeded Hubert Hurkacz of Poland in the quarterfinals at the All England Club on Wednesday, a surprisingly lopsided finish to Federer’s 22nd appearance in the tournament.

+“I don’t know what to say.
+It’s super special for me.
+I mean, playing on this special court against Roger — it's always, when you’re a kid, it’s like a dream come true to play him.," said Hurkacz, a 24-year-old from Poland who in the lead-up to the match called Federer his idol.

+Asked if he could have imagined this result, Hurkacz replied: “Probably not.”

-Federer underwent two operations on his right knee in 2020 and was sidelined for more than 12 months in all.
+And yet, this was not the Federer the world is used to watching.
+He underwent two operations on his right knee in 2020 and was sidelined for more than 12 months in all.
 He arrived at Wimbledon having played a total of eight matches this season.

 Factor in age — Federer turns 40 on Aug.
 8, so this was his last major in his 30s — and maybe it was just too much to ask that he make his way to the closing weekend, even if this is a tournament he’s won more than any other man, and even if it’s contested on a surface, grass, on which he’s best.